-This five-day workshop will explore newly developed analytical procedures for acquiring detailed compositional information about Asian lacquers, their additives, and their European substitutes.
-During the workshop, conservators and scientists will work together in research teams to study and discuss historic lacquer samples.
-It presents a unique opportunity for collaboration and discussion of topics such as the compositional variation in lacquered objects made in different countries and time periods, the relevance of analytical research to the conservation and interpretation, and the identification of research priorities and potential collaborations.
+The five-day workshop explored newly developed analytical procedures for acquiring detailed compositional information about Asian lacquers, their additives, and their European substitutes.
+During the workshop, conservators and scientists worked in pairs to study and discuss historic lacquer samples brought from their own collections and presented their findings on the last day of the workshop.
+Additionally, guests speakers presented on related topics such as Asian lacquer treatment and research projects as well as analytical techniques complementary to the ones taught during the week.

 The concepts taught in the workshop may also be applied to the study of materials other than lacquer.

 Michael Schilling: Senior Scientist and head of Materials Characterization Research at the Getty Conservation Institute, specializing in GC/MS and thermal analysis techniques

 Arlen Heginbotham: Conservator of Decorative Arts and Sculpture at the J. Paul Getty Museum, specializing in the technical examination of furniture